ArduPilot/ardupilot_wiki/copter/source/docs/ac2_guidedmode.rst

 ===    ==========
 0 	   Allow Arming from Transmitter
 2 	   Ignore pilot yaw input
-3 	   SetAttitudeTarget_ThrustAsThrust
+3 	   SetAttitudeTarget interprets Thrust As Thrust
+4      Do not stabilize PositionXY
+5      Do not stabilize VelocityXY
+6      Waypoint navigation used for position targets
+7      Allow weathervaning
 ===    ==========

+Bit 0 (e.g. "1") allowing arming in Guided mode from the RC transmitter

+Bit 2 (e.g. "4") disables the pilot's ability to change the vehicle's heading using the RC transmitter

-Bit 3 makes interpretation of SET_ATTITUDE_TARGET MAVLink command's ``thrust`` field as pure thrust from 0 to 1 , instead of a climb rate.
-See `Commands in Guided Mode <https://ardupilot.org/dev/docs/copter-commands-in-guided-mode.html>`__
+Bit 3 (e.g. "8") changes the interpretation of the `SET_ATTITUDE_TARGET MAVLink <https://mavlink.io/en/messages/common.html#SET_ATTITUDE_TARGET>`__ command's ``thrust`` field to be pure thrust expressed as a value between 0 and 1, instead of a climb rate.
+See :ref:`Copter Commands in Guided Mode <copter-commands-in-guided-mode>` for more details

+Bit 4 (e.g. "16") disables the position controller's XY axis position error correction.
+This may be useful if an external controller is providing high speed targets which already include position error correction

+Bit 5 (e.g. "32") is the same as above but affects the position controller's velocity error correction

+Bit 6 (e.g. "64") enables S-Curve path planning (the same as is used in :ref:`Auto mode <auto-mode>`) to reach the position target.
+This may result a smoother acceleration and deceleration but the position target cannot be updated quickly.
+This also allows :ref:`object avoidance path planning <common-object-avoidance-landing-page>` (e.g. :ref:`Bendy Ruler <common-oa-bendyruler>` and :ref:`Dijkstras<common-oa-dijkstras>`) to be used in Guided mode

+Bit 7 (e.g. "128") enables :ref:`weathervaning <weathervaning>`

-The :ref:GUID_TIMEOUT<GUID_TIMEOUT> parameter holds the timeout (in seconds) when the vehicle is being controlled using attitude, velocity and/or acceleration commands.
+The :ref:`GUID_TIMEOUT<GUID_TIMEOUT>` parameter holds the timeout (in seconds) when the vehicle is being controlled using attitude, velocity and/or acceleration commands.
 If no commands are received from the companion computer for this many seconds, the vehicle will slow to a stop (if velocity and/or acceleration commands were being provided) or hold a level hover (if attitude commands were provided).
 The default setting is 3 seconds.

 .. _guided_nogps: